KiwiSaver for DHB Employees

 You can split your payments across both KiwiSaver and superannuation schemes.
 Different DHBs may have restrictions around the splitting options.

 *Employer contributions are subject to Employer Superannuation Contribution Tax.
+This is a tiered rate, capped at tax of 33% for salaries of more than $84,000.

 Key differences - KiwiSaver vs. superannuation schemes